Saving vs. Investing (What’s The Difference?)

 For example, if the rate of inflation was 3% and your savings account only earned 2%, then you would be losing 1% of your money in real terms when it comes to purchasing power.
 Investing allows us to potentially earn returns that exceed inflation and grow our wealth over time.

-Benefits of Having Both Savings and Investments
+Benefits Of Having Both Savings And Investments

 When it comes to savings vs. investments, it does not have to be an ‘either/or’ question.
 Both savings and investments serve different purposes and can complement each other in a well-rounded financial portfolio.